WilliamBergamin/bolt-python/docs/_future/getting_started_future.md

 slack run
 ```

+Executing `pip install -r requirements.txt` installs all the project requirements to your machine.

 Executing `slack run` starts a local development server, syncing changes to your workspace's development version of your app.

 You'll be prompted to select a workspace to install the app to&mdash;select the development instance of your workspace (you'll know it's the development version because the name has the string `(dev)` appended).

 > 💡 If you don't see the workspace you'd like to use in the list, you can `CTRL + C` out of the `slack run` command and run `slack auth login`.
 This will allow you to authenticate in your desired workspace to have it show up in the list for `slack run`.

-Once the app is successfully run, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for Python app.
+Once the app is successfully ran, you'll see output in your Terminal to indicate it's running, similar to what you would see with any other Bolt for Python app.
 You can search for the `⚡️ Bolt app is running! ⚡️` message to make sure that your app has successfully started up.

 ### Trigger your app's workflow {#trigger-workflow}

-With your app running, access your workspace and paste the URL from the Trigger you created in the previous step into a message in a public channel.
+With your app running, access your workspace and paste the URL from the Trigger you created in the [previous step](/bolt-python/tutorial/getting-started-future#setup-trigger) into a message in a public channel.

 > 💡 App Triggers are automatically saved as a channel bookmark under "Workflows" for easy access.